French concession of Shanghai: Cultural and Historical Significance

-Throughout the 18th and 19th centuries, the French Concession also served a significant role in shaping China’s political and cultural modernity.
+Throughout the 18th and 19th centuries, the French Concession also served a significant role in shaping China's political and cultural modernity.
 Its foreign extraterritoriality provided a relatively autonomous space from both Chinese administrations and foreign governments, allowing writers, artists, intellectuals, journalists, and revolutionaries to stay and establish networks, especially those who were persecuted by the Qing and later Nationalist surveillance.

 Political Impact

-The founding father of China’s modern republic, Sun Yat-sen, and his wife, Soong Ching-ling, were associated with the district.
-They lived on Rue Molière (today’s 7 Xiangshan Road) during the 1910s and 1920s, and Soong continued to live there until 1937 after Sun died.
-During Sun’s time living there, he drafted famous works like “The International Development of China.”
-After his death, Soong continued to contribute to politics while living there, advocating for a united front across the Kuomingtang and the CCP in countering Japan’s invasion.
+The founding father of China's modern republic, Sun Yat-sen, and his wife, Soong Ching-ling, were associated with the district.
+They lived on Rue Molière (today's 7 Xiangshan Road) during the 1910s and 1920s, and Soong continued to live there until 1937 after Sun died.
+During Sun's time living there, he drafted famous works like “The International Development of China.”
+After his death, Soong continued to contribute to politics while living there, advocating for a united front across the Kuomintang and the CCP in countering Japan's invasion.
 The communists’ early underground networks also took place within the concession.
-The area’s political tolerance, made possible by its extraterritorial status, allowed dissenting movements to survive.
+The area's political tolerance, made possible by its extraterritorial status, allowed dissenting movements to survive.